kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 Nectar packages are sets of one or more Nectar [processes](../processes.md).
 An Nectar package is represented in Unix as a directory that has a `pkg/` directory within.
 Each process within the package is its own directory.
-By default, the `necdev new` command creates a simple, one-process package, a chat app.
+By default, the `kit new` command creates a simple, one-process package, a chat app.
-Other templates, including a Python template and a UI-enabled template can be used by passing different flags to `necdev new` (see `necdev new --help`).
+Other templates, including a Python template and a UI-enabled template can be used by passing different flags to `kit new` (see `kit new --help`).
 The default template looks like:

 ```bash